jsliang/sublime-pelican/README.md

 ### Access commands from Context Menu

-Right click on a file being edit, and access the commands under the **Pelican** item.
+Right click on a file being edit, and access the commands under the **SublimePelican** item.

 ## SublimePelican Commands